-The history of the Russian submarine fleet is inextricably linked with the construction of the first Soviet nuclear-powered missile submarine K-19 (Project 658).
-The submarine was launched from the stocks of plant №402 (now Sevmash JSC) in Severodvinsk on October 11, 1959.
+The history of the Russian submarine fleet is inextricably linked to the construction of the first Soviet nuclear-powered missile submarine K-19 (Project 658).
+The submarine was launched from the stocks of Plant No. 402 (now Sevmash) in Severodvinsk on October 11, 1959.

 Arms Race

 In June 1959, the first nuclear-powered missile submarine, the George Washington, was launched in the United States.
-The Soviet leadership set the shipbuilders the task of putting the K-19 into operation as soon as possible.
-It was a kind of «response to the imperialists».
+The Soviet leadership tasked the shipbuilders with putting the K-19 into operation as quickly as possible.
+This was a kind of "answer to the imperialists."
 As a result, both submarines went on combat duty almost simultaneously.

 K-19 joined the Northern Fleet on July 12, 1960.
 The missile carrier's crew performed combat missions for almost two decades.
 From 1979, the submarine served as a communications boat.
 In 1990, the K-19 was decommissioned.

 The submarine received three R-13 ballistic missiles.
-Each of them was equipped with a one-megaton nuclear warhead.
+Each of them was equipped with a nuclear warhead with a capacity of one megaton.
 K-19 became part of the USSR's nuclear triad.

 - Length — 114 m